 Founded in 1944 as a print newspaper, Human Events is a conservative American political news and analysis website that became a digital-only publication in 2013.
 According to their about page: “Human Events has been the nation’s leading conservative voice since we were established in 1944.
-Our reporters and contributors are among the nation’s most influential and powerful conservative voices, heard and trusted on Main Street and on Capitol Hill.
-Human Events is the news source President Reagan called his “favorite newspaper” and we still hold high the Reaganesque principles of free enterprise, limited government and, above all, a staunch, unwavering defense of American freedom.”
+Our reporters and contributors are among the nation’s most influential and powerful conservative voices, heard and trusted on Main Street and Capitol Hill.
+Human Events is the news source President Reagan called his “favorite newspaper,” and we still hold high the Reaganesque principles of free enterprise, limited government, and, above all, a staunch, unwavering defense of American freedom.”
 The current editor-in-chief is David Harsanyi.

 Funded by / Ownership

 Human Events is owned by American radio broadcaster Salem Media Group.
 The publication is funded through an online advertising model.